luissimas/zettelkasten/2 - Notes/Graphs.md

-# Graphs
+---
+created-at: 2020-12-15
+tags:
+---
 A graph is an abstract data structure that is very good at modeling how different things are connected to one another.
 Graphs are composed of *nodes* and *edges*, nodes represent data points, and edges are the relation between those data points.

----

-created: 15/12/2020
-modified: 15/12/2020